WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 Lives in a cottage on the western edge of town.

-A stubborn old farmer convinced the fields have always been safe.
-He spends most of the day arguing with Martha and refuses to leave while his beloved scarecrow still stands in the corn.
+A stubborn old farmer who refuses to admit Martha is ever right.
+Though age has slowed him, his pride has not.

-**Current Situation:** His prize scarecrow is still in the field.
-If night falls before it's retrieved, Tom marches out to fetch it himself.
+**Current Situation:** Something large has been trampling the western cornfield and repeatedly knocking over Tom's beloved scarecrow.
+Convinced it's nothing more than a troublesome beast, he insists on marching into the fields to set it upright before sunset.

-**Actionable:** Convince him to abandon it, retrieve the scarecrow for him, or physically prevent him from leaving.
+**Actionable:** Investigate whatever is flattening the corn, retrieve the scarecrow, convince Tom to leave it, or settle the argument between him and Martha.

 ---

 ## Old Martha

-Lives beside Tom.
+Tom's sharp-tongued wife.

-Certain that locking the door solves every problem.
-She constantly contradicts Tom, making every decision take twice as long.
+She contradicts nearly everything Tom says—not because she dislikes him, but because she's usually right.

-**Current Situation:** She refuses to leave without her keepsake chest hidden in the attic.
+**Current Situation:** Martha is certain whatever lurks in the corn is dangerous.
+She refuses to leave until Tom admits she's right and agrees to abandon the scarecrow.

-**Actionable:** Retrieve the chest, convince her it isn't worth risking her life, or fortify the cottage enough that she never needs to leave.
+**Actionable:** Mediate the argument, convince Tom to relent, or remove the scarecrow so neither has reason to return to the fields.

 ---

 ## Ben

-The village carpenter and Will's father.
+The village carpenter, husband of Anna, and father of Will.

-Practical and level-headed.
-If shown proof of danger, he'll gladly help defend the town.
+Dependable and practical, Ben always puts the village before himself.

-**Current Situation:** The mill wheel has jammed, threatening tomorrow's flour supply.
-Ben is determined to repair it before sunset.
+**Current Situation:** The mill wheel has jammed before tomorrow's Harvest Festival.
+Ben cannot move the heavy millstones alone and needs assistance before repairs can begin.

-**Actionable:** Help repair the mill, convince him to abandon it, or assign someone else to finish the work so he can prepare defenses.
+**Actionable:** Help Ben repair the mill or recruit others to assist him.
+Once finished, he'll gladly help fortify the village and listen to Father Paul.

 ---

 ## Anna

-Will's mother.
+The village apothecary.

-Protective to a fault.
-The moment her son goes missing, everything else ceases to matter.
+A skilled herbalist whose remedies keep the town healthy.

 **Current Situation:** Will has wandered off again.
-Anna spends the day searching farther from town with every passing hour.
+Anna refuses to sell potions or prepare medicines until her son is safely home.

-**Actionable:** Find Will before she does, escort them both home, or persuade her someone else is already looking.
+**Actionable:** Find Will and return him to his mother.
+Once reunited, Anna freely prepares healing tinctures and poultices.

 ---

 ## Eli

-The miller.
+The village miller.

-Strong, dependable, and willing to follow a sensible plan.
+Strong, patient, and one of Ben's closest friends.

-**Current Situation:** A heavily loaded wagon has overturned on the bridge.
-Eli refuses to leave until it's cleared.
+**Current Situation:** A wagon carrying the Harvest Festival's cornmeal has overturned on the bridge and broken its axle.
+Eli can't right it alone or repair it.

-**Actionable:** Help move the wagon, find another route, or convince him it can wait until tomorrow.
+**Actionable:** Recruit Jack and Peter to help repair the wagon or find another solution.
+Once cleared, the cornmeal reaches Rose's bakery.

 ---

 ## Rose

-The baker.
+The village baker.

-Kind-hearted and always thinking of others.
+Warm hearted and blissfully unaware that two men intend to kill one another over her.
+Her own sweetheart left the village months ago, and she faithfully reads his letters.

-**Current Situation:** Tomorrow is the Harvest Feast.
-She insists on baking enough bread to feed everyone and refuses to leave her ovens.
+**Current Situation:** Rose refuses to leave the bakery until enough cornbread has been baked for tomorrow's Harvest Festival but she cannot begin until Eli's cornmeal arrives after being ground at the mill.

-**Actionable:** Finish the baking for her, persuade her the feast can wait, or relocate her supplies somewhere safer.
+**Actionable:** Deliver the cornmeal, help finish the baking, or convince her the festival can wait.

 ---

 ## Jack

-The blacksmith.
+The village blacksmith.

-Hopelessly in love with Rose.
-Loud, proud, and eager to prove himself.
+Hot headed, proud, and convinced Rose will love whichever man proves himself the stronger.

-**Current Situation:** He has challenged Peter to a duel at sunset to settle who deserves Rose's affection.
+**Current Situation:** Jack has challenged Peter to a duel to the death at noon and refuses to back down.

-**Actionable:** Prevent the duel, convince him bravery takes another form, or get Rose to settle the matter herself.
+**Actionable:** Prevent the duel, redirect his efforts toward helping Eli or Ben, or convince him Rose never wanted this.

 ---

 ## Peter

-The shepherd.
+The village wagoner.

-Equally smitten with Rose and just as stubborn.
+Hardworking and dependable, but every bit as stubborn as Jack.

-**Current Situation:** He has accepted Jack's challenge and refuses to appear cowardly.
+**Current Situation:** Peter has accepted Jack's challenge, believing refusing it would cost him Rose forever.

-**Actionable:** Stop the duel through diplomacy, distraction, or by convincing both men they're being foolish.
+**Actionable:** Convince him to abandon the duel, recruit him to help clear the wagon, or reveal Rose has no interest in either suitor.

 ---